eugenkiss/chanobol/README.md

 dependencies.
 The package structure roughly follows the module structure.
 The debug build type overwrites some module definitions in `DebugAppModule`.
-The top-level package contains a couple of `Base`*X* classes which mainly hide some Dagger-related injection boilerplate. `BindableAdapter` is inspired by [Jacke Wharton's Bindable Adapter][Bindable Adapter].
-So there is no need for the `ViewHolder` pattern and instead custom view classes like `PostView` are used.
+The top-level package contains a couple of `Base`*X* classes which mainly hide some Dagger-related injection boilerplate.
+Where it makes sense the new [`RecyclerView`][RecyclerView] is used in place of `ListView` or `GridView` which has several advantages like better scrolling performance and more precise scrolling information.
 The classes `UiFragment` and `SwipeRefreshFragment` in the `ui` package contain code which is shared by most of the concrete fragments.

 Chanobol can be seen as a UI for the [4Chan API][API].
 To this end, the great [Ion][] library is employed.
 With Ion 4Chan's API is mapped to the interface